sandyg6/Problem-Practice/README.md

 - Factorial of a number using loop.
 - Print odd and even numbers between a range.
 - Stern’s diatomic series: 1 4 2 3 3 2 4 1 for input 4.
-- Print all the divisor of a number.
 -  Check whether the number is abundant number or not.
 -  Check whether the number is Pronic number or not.
 -  Find GCD and LCM of two numbers.